-Cal Poly Pomona is committed to providing access to information resources and technologies to individuals with disabilities.
+Cal Poly Pomona is committed to providing access to information resources and technologies to individuals with disabilities (see CPP Accessibility Statement).
 To ensure courses are accessible to all learners, instructional materials must be delivered in a manner that is equally effective for individuals with disabilities as without disabilities.

 Accessibility also supports the practice of Universal Design for Learning (UDL), the concept that instructional activities and strategies need to be mindful of the diversity that learners bring to the learning environment.

 Documents and websites should use proper headings to help learners navigate the content's hierarchical structure.
 Headings provide visual cues as well as cues to a screen reader, allowing learners to quickly jump to the section of the document or webpage that they are interested in.

 Avoid simply bolding or enlarging the text to look like headings.
 Be sure to use actual heading styles when creating documents or building websites.
 Headings are used in ascending order with (Heading 1 <h1>) being the top-most heading.

 When creating a hyperlink, make sure to provide a clear description of the destination of the link, do not simply provide the URL.
 It should be clear to learners where the link will be taking them.
 Links should make sense when taken out of context.
 Avoid using link text such as “Click here” or “Link to...”